The Government of Jersey moved to Level 1 of the Safe Exit framework on 8 August 2020. The following guidance applies from this date.

 The stipulation of low or moderate intensity only at level one is important because the virus is spread between people through droplet transmission in the air as well as the many surfaces and touch points where droplets can land.

-During low and moderate intensity physical activity, you should be able to comfortably talk and hold a short conversation.
+To help you with your risk assessment we define physical activity intensities as follows: during low and moderate intensity physical activity, you should be able to comfortably talk and hold a short conversation.